A Skilled Attorney Can Help If You Face Theft, Robbery, or Trespass Charges in Virginia

 - Trespassing.
 Trespassing is the entering or remaining on another’s property without permission.
 There are many different trespass crimes depending on the type of property and actions committed: trespass after being forbidden to do so, trespass at night at a cemetery, and trespass upon church or school property are a few of these crimes.
 They are generally Class 1 through Class 4 misdemeanor offenses that can result in a fine of up to $2,500 and a jail sentence of up to 12 months.

-Contact Our Fairfax Law Office Today for Help With the Charges You Face
+Contact Our Fairfax Theft and Larceny Defense Lawyers Today for Help With the Charges You Face

 If you are facing any of these or other criminal charges, a skilled criminal defense attorney can evaluate the prosecutor’s case against you, explain the criminal justice process so you know what to expect, and help you build a strong defense.
 Our experienced legal team is here to aggressively fight for your rights and help you achieve the best possible outcome for your specific situation.
 We invite you to contact us today to take advantage of our free consultation.